 Oak is the national tree of Germany.
 The oak tree is generally found in the northern hemisphere.
 The tree as the national symbol stands for strength and endurance.

-Brandenburg Gate: One of the important cultural symbol of Germany, Brandenburg Gate is an important German landmark.
+One of the important cultural symbols of Germany, Brandenburg Gate is an important German landmark.
 It is located in Berlin.
 A former city gate, it was commissioned by King Frederick William II of Prussia and built by Carl Gotthard Langhans from 1788 to 1791.
-The monument suffered great damage in the Second World War, but was restored from 2000 to 2002 by the Berlin Monument Conservation Foundation.
+The monument suffered great damage in the Second World War but was restored from 2000 to 2002 by the Berlin Monument Conservation Foundation.